 A 20% reduction in stillbirth rates has been seen in the UK and Scotland, where a care bundle has been implemented.
 We believe that implementation of a similar care bundle in Australia will result in at least the same reduction in stillbirth.
 We think the bundle will also reduce serious adverse outcomes in liveborn babies, improve health outcomes among mothers, increase mothers' satisfaction with car, and be cost-effective.

-Proposed bundle of care elements:
+Bundle of care elements:

 - Supporting pregnant women to stop smoking